calvn/brokr/README.md

 ## Contributing

 Contributions are always welcomed.
 To contribute, fork the repository, make the necessary changes, and send in a pull request back to master.
-Opening an accompanied issue is strongly recommended.
+Opening an accompanying issue is strongly recommended.

 ### Development dependencies